antonieto/trpc-quickstart/README.md

 # Just another blogs application

 ## Why tRPC?
 tRPC, a TypeScript implementation of RPC (Remote Procedure Call) is a protocol for running remote TypeScript code, through HTTP.
-Unlike GraphQL, tRPC is NOT a schema, it does not define communication types,
+Unlike GraphQL, tRPC is NOT a schema, it does not define communication types. tRPC provides an API to create statically typed APIs, and share those types between the client and the server.

 ## Setup